This post contains affiliate links. Please see our disclosure policy.

 Thumbprint cookies filled with white chocolate lines up in a row on a linen napkin.

-• Sprinkle with cinnamon and nutmeg.
+• Top with spice: Sprinkle with cinnamon and nutmeg before the chocolate filling sets.

 How to Store Cookies

-Store baked and decorated cookies in an air tight container at room temperature for up to 5 days.
+Store baked and decorated cookies in an airtight container at room temperature for up to 5 days.
 Or, freeze cookies without the eggnog white chocolate filling in air tight freezer safe bag or container for up to 3 months.

-Thumbprint Cookie FAQs
+FAQs

 Do I need to chill the cookie dough before baking?